melihyilmaz/melihyilmaz.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
-I'm a fifth-year PhD student at the [Paul G. Allen School of Computer Science & Engineering, University of Washington](https://www.cs.washington.edu/), where I'm fortunate to be advised by [William Noble](https://noble.gs.washington.edu/~wnoble/) and [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
-My research interests are in machine learning and computational biology.
-My current research builds deep learning methods to model biological sequences, chiefly in mass spectrometry-based proteomics.
+I've completed my PhD at the [Paul G. Allen School of Computer Science & Engineering, University of Washington](https://www.cs.washington.edu/), where I was fortunate to be advised by [William Noble](https://noble.gs.washington.edu/~wnoble/) and [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
+My PhD research built deep learning methods to model biological sequences, chiefly in mass spectrometry-based proteomics.

 Previously, I was a research intern at Amazon, Alphabet (Calico Life Sciences), Novo Nordisk and Stanford BMIR.
 I received a B.Sc. in Electrical Engineering from Koc University, where I worked with [Murat Tekalp](http://home.ku.edu.tr/~mtekalp/).